Telefonica/gymnos/docs/source/installing-gymnos.rst

 Installing Gymnos is pretty simple.
 Here is a step by step plan on how to do it.

-First, obtain `Python <https://www.python.org/downloads/>`_ and `Pipenv <https://github.com/pypa/pipenv>`_ if you do not already have them.
+First, obtain `Python 3 <https://www.python.org/downloads/>`_ and `Pipenv <https://github.com/pypa/pipenv>`_ (``pip install pipenv``) if you do not already have them.
 Using Pipenv will make the installation and execution easier as it creates and manages a virtualenv for your projects, as well as install required dependencies.
 You will also need `Git <https://git-scm.com/downloads>`_ in order to clone the repository.

 Once you have these, clone the repository: